bernieplug/eepelican/content/blog/how-vat-works.md

-Title: How VAT Works – A Guide to EU Taxes
+Title: How VAT Works: A Guide to EU Taxes
 Author: Bruce O.
 Category: International
 Date: 2016-08-01 13:00